-LIFTT believes that everyone has the right to safe, clean, accessible and affordable housing.
-Our Independent Living Specialist can help guide the way by providing help finding housing, provide information and referrals to specific programs, provide information about home modifications such as building a ramp, installing grab bars and widening doors and connect you with various loan programs that address assistive technology.
+LIFTT believes that everyone has the right to safe, clean, accessible, and affordable housing.
+Our Independent Living Team can help guide the way by providing help finding housing, provide information and referrals to specific programs, provide information about home modifications such as building a ramp, installing grab bars, and widening doors, and connect you with various loan programs that address assistive technology.

 Federal and state fair housing laws prohibit discriminatory practices in any industry-related business or transaction that may impact the ability of protected class members to secure housing and/or live in the housing of their choice.
-These laws address discriminatory practices in the rental; sales, insurance, advertising, and mortgage and lending industries, as well as transactions that include the actions of Home Owner Associations and the enforcement of covenants.
-There are exemptions provided and under certain circumstances some protected class members may be excluded from particular housing sites.
+These laws address discriminatory practices in the rental; sales, insurance, advertising, and mortgage and lending industries, as well as transactions that include the actions of homeowner associations and the enforcement of covenants.
+There are exemptions provided and under certain circumstances, some protected class members may be excluded from housing sites.

-Housing Assistance Council – improves housing conditions for the rural poor, with an emphasis on the poorest of the poor in the most rural places in the United States.
+The Housing Assistance Council improves housing conditions for the rural poor, with an emphasis on the poorest of the poor in the most rural places in the United States.